T-Kuhn/TeensyStepperHexaPod/Experiments.md

  - Experiment: +/- 0.05 along X at height 0.25
    - Result: both stable
  - Experiment: +/- 0.05 along X and Z at height 0.25
- - Experiment: both stable.
+   - Result: both stable.
 But there seemed to be increased play at both

  ## Translate && up/down off-center